brucou/-rxcc-state/README.md

 unwanted direct modification of the extended state
-- no restriction is made on output of transducers, but inputs must follow some conventions (if a machine's output match those conventions, two such machines can be composed by passing the output of a yield from the firs machine as an input to the second machine)
+- no restriction is made on output of transducers, but inputs must follow some conventions (if a machine's output match those conventions, two such machines can be composed by passing the output of a yield from the first machine as an input to the second machine)
-- reactive programming is enabled by exposing a pure function of an input stream, which run the transducer for each incoming input, thus generating a sequence of outputs
+- reactive programming is enabled by exposing a pure function of an input stream, which runs the transducer for each incoming input, thus generating a sequence of outputs

 Concretely, our state transducer will be created by the factory function `create_state_machine`,